-BS IN PSYCHOLOGY/CONCENTRATION IN INDUSTRIAL AND ORGANIZATIONAL PSYCHOLOGY
+BS IN PSYCHOLOGY/CONCENTRATION IN INDUSTRIAL AND ORGANIZATIONAL PSYCHOLOGY (PENDING APPROVAL)

-Bachelor of Science in Psychology Concentration in Industrial and Organizational Psychology
+Bachelor of Science in Psychology Concentration in Industrial and Organizational Psychology Department of Natural and Psychological Sciences

 A cumulative GPA of 3.0 in psychology and content classes is required with no grade lower than a C (A = 4.0).
 An overall GPA of 2.5 or higher is required.